jim-schwoebel/youtube_scrape/README.md

     cd youtube_scrape
     python3 download_playlist.py

- Thie will then download the playlist and format it according to the style needed to train emotion detection models with train_emotions library.
+This will then download the playlist and format it according to the style needed to train emotion detection models with train_emotions library.

  # references
  * [pytube](https://github.com/nficano/pytube)